 In 2006, I founded COROLLARY PRESS, a chapbook series dedicated to innovative multi-ethnic writing.
 Through Corollary, I released work by Craig Santos Perez, Douglas Kearney, Jason Daniel Schwartz, Jai Arun Ravine, Bhanu Kapil, Lynn Xu, Pamela Lu, Carlos Soto Roman, Brandon Shimoda, and Christopher Stackhouse.
 All chapbooks were hand-stitched in small editions of 150.
 They are collected by the Poet’s House in New York, the Poetry Center at the University of Arizona, the Schomburg Center for Research in Black Culture, and at SUNY Buffalo.
 Though Corollary Press is now closed, I am developing a new series to support innovative work… stay tuned.

-I reviewed contemporary poetry for The Constant Critic, a project of Fence Books, have written short commentaries on the poetic production of time for Jacket2, and was a featured blogger in 2017 for the Poetry Foundation, where I wrote about a Poetics of Light.
+I reviewed contemporary poetry for The Constant Critic, a project of Fence Books, have written short commentaries on the poetic production of time for Jacket2, and written for the Poetry Foundation.
 I’ve also published several essays on contemporary poetics, race, and Asian American writing, and offer editorial support for the Smithsonian Institute’s Asian Pacific American Center’s literary efforts.

 My work has been supported by grants from the Alliance of Artists’ Communities and Colorado Creative Industries.